 Turn half of the cornbread mix into the tin and spread until even.

-Lay 6 thin slices of chorizo on top of the eggs to stop the rest of the cornbread mixture mingling with the yolks.
+Lay 6 Thin Slices of Chorizo on top of the eggs to stop the rest of the cornbread mixture mingling with the yolks.

-Tip – I spooned the mixture on, one pile on each slice of chorizo and spread it outwards so the chorizo didn’t move off the eggs.
+Spoon the rest of the mixture to form a top layer and smooth it out.
+I spooned the mixture on, one pile on each slice of chorizo and spread it outwards so the chorizo didn’t move off the eggs.

 Bake for 35-45 minutes – it will stop being wobbly and be a little brown on top – you’ll know when it’s ready – trust your gut – don’t overbake as it’ll be sad and dry 😦